lopotun/whatsapp-springboot/FRONTEND_README.md

 ## Getting Started

 ### Prerequisites

 - Java 21 or higher
 - Maven 3.6 or higher
-- PostgreSQL (optional, H2 is used by default)
+- PostgreSQL (required for all environments)

 ### Running the Application

 1. **Clone the repository**:

    ```bash
    git clone <repository-url>
    cd whatsapp-springboot
    ```

 2. **Start the application**:

    ```bash
    ./mvnw spring-boot:run
    ```